hzeller/beagleg/README.md

       -P                        : Verbose: Print motor commands (Default: off).
       -S                        : Synchronous: don't queue (Default: off).
       -R                        : Repeat file forever.
-    All comma separated axis numerical values are in the sequence X,Y,Z,E,A,B,C You can either specify --port <port> to listen for commands or give a filename
+    All comma separated axis numerical values are in the sequence X,Y,Z,E,A,B,C,U,V,W You can either specify --port <port> to listen for commands or give a filename

-The G-Code understands axes X, Y, Z, E, A, B, C and maps them to stepper channels [0..6], which can be changed with the `--axis-mapping` flag.
+The G-Code understands axes X, Y, Z, E, A, B, C, U, V, W and `machine-control` maps them to output connectors, by default "XYZEA".
+This can be changed with the `--axis-mapping` flag.
 This flag maps the logical axis (such as 'Y') to a physical connector location on the cape - the position in the string represents the position of the connector.

 More details about the G-Code code understood can be found in the [G-Code documentation](./G-code.md).